suhasmaddali/Washington-Bike-Demand-Prediction/README.md

 ## Visualizations

+We would be mostly focusing on exploratory data analysis (EDA) to help us get an understanding about the data used.
+Based on this information, steps could be taken to perform feature engineering and improve model performance.

+<img src = "https://github.com/suhasmaddali/Images/blob/main/Input%20Data.png"/>

 After reading the dataset with pandas, we get the following results about the data and the features.

-<img src = "https://github.com/suhasmaddali/Images/blob/main/Input%20Data.png"/>

 <img src = "https://github.com/suhasmaddali/Images/blob/main/Washin/Data%20Description%20Image.png"/>